eclipse/repairnator/doc/README.md

 We provided some documentation [about backups](chore/managedb.md) and [about MongoDB collection schema](chore/mongo).

 ## Program repair tools used in Repairnator

-The list of program repair tools currently supported in Repairnator is as follows:
-  - Nopol;
-  - NPEFix;
-  - Astor;
-  - AssertFixer.

 For more information about the program repair tools and their strategies implemented in Repairnator, [take a look at this page](repair-tools.md).

-**Adding a new tool:** to add a new program repair tool in Repairnator, [here is the guide](contributing/add-repair-tool.md).
+To add a new program repair tool in Repairnator, [here is the guide](contributing/add-repair-tool.md).

 ## Architecture